-- Frequency of Meetings.
-The Board currently plans to hold at least four meetings each year, with further meetings to occur (or action to be taken by unanimous consent) at the discretion of the Board.
-During those meetings, the Committees may also meet in separate meetings. - 2.
-Selection of Board Agenda Items.
+Frequency of Meetings.
+The Board currently plans to hold at least four meetings each year, with additional meetings to occur (or action to be taken by unanimous consent) at the discretion of the Board.

+- 2. Selection of Board Agenda Items.
 The CEO and the Chair will set the agenda for Board meetings with the understanding that the Board is responsible for providing suggestions for agenda items that are aligned with the advisory and monitoring functions of the Board.
 Agenda items that fall within the scope of responsibilities of a Board committee are reviewed with the chair of that committee.
 Any member of the Board may request that an item be included on the agenda. - 3.
 Executive Sessions.
 To ensure free and open discussion and communication among the non-management directors of the Board, the non-management directors shall meet with no members of management present at regularly scheduled executive sessions throughout the year and, if the non-management directors include directors who are not independent, the independent directors shall separately meet in a private session that excludes management and affiliated directors at least once a year.
-The Chair or the Presiding Independent Director, if any, or a non-management or independent director designated by the non-management or independent directors, as applicable, will preside at the executive sessions.
+The Chair or Presiding Independent Director, if any, or a non-management or independent director designated by the non-management or independent directors, as applicable, will preside at the executive sessions.